How to Merge C Drive and D drive in Windows 7 without Data Loss?

 Merge C Drive and D Drive with Third Party Partition Manager – No Data Loss

 To perform such an operation, you can ask MiniTool Partition Wizard for help, which is a green, safe, and easy-to-use partitioning program for Windows users.
-More importantly, it keeps existing contents in both partitions intact.
-So, there is no need to backup data in advance, which can save you much time.
+It keeps existing contents in both partitions intact, and more surprisingly it’s free for Windows 10, Windows 8/8.1, Windows 7, and other Windows non-server users.

 Then, let’s see detailed steps.